-The University of Greenwich Green Roofs and Living Walls Centre and the Department of Architecture and Landscape are proud to announce our ABC: Activating Biophilic Cities, London Conference on 4-5 September 2018.
+The University of Greenwich Green Roofs and Living Walls Centre and the Department of Architecture & Landscape are proud to announce their ABC: Activating Biophilic Cities London Conference on 4-5 September 2018.

-Natural elements such as street trees and planting have been a feature of our cities for hundreds of years and today the ecosystem services that city vegetation delivers through avenues, parks and gardens, urban forests, green roofs and living walls are well known and largely celebrated.
-The necessity for clean air, daylight, sunlight and natural materials are also a prerequisite for health and wellbeing in our buildings and hopefully sick building syndrome will become a thing of the past.
-Whilst many disciplines dabble in the ‘green arts’ of biophilia, where individual house and buildings may be seen to adhere, at least in part to biophilic principles, we are a long way from celebrating the first biophilic school, or the first biophilic hospital or office building and indeed the first biophilic city.
+Natural elements such as street trees and planting have been a feature of cities for hundreds of years.
+Today the ecosystem services that city vegetation delivers, through avenues, parks and gardens, urban forests, green roofs and living walls, are well known and largely celebrated.
+The necessity for clean air, natural light, sunlight, natural materials and plants are also a prerequisite for health and wellbeing outside our buildings as well as inside.
+By increasing nature and natural elements indoors, sick building syndrome will become a thing of the past.

 For further information please contact us using the form below:

 |Dr Tim Beatley is currently ‘Teresa Heinz Professor of Sustainable Communities’ in the Department of Urban and Environmental Planning, School of Architecture, University Of Virginia.
 He is an internationally recognised biophilic city researcher, founder of the Biophilic Cities Network Project and author of several books on environmental sustainability, ‘Green Urbanism’ and biophilic city design.
 His most recent publication ‘Handbook of Biophilic City Planning & Design’ is acclaimed internationally by both academics and industry leader.|